 * "Crime pays much less than thought" - Transcrime

 * Mafia revenues equal 0.7 pct GDP - past study 10.9 pct

 * Criminal groups still a challenge, moving north

-MILAN (Reuters) - Italy's organized crime networks take in around 10.5 billion euros ($13.96 billion) a year, a fraction of previous estimates of their turnover, a government-funded report said on Wednesday.
+MILAN, Jan 16 (Reuters) - Italy's organised crime networks take in around 10.5 billion euros ($13.96 billion) a year, a fraction of previous estimates of their turnover, a government-funded report said on Wednesday.

 Mafia revenues amounted to around 0.7 percent of Italy's gross domestic product, the Transcrime research centre said in its paper - much lower than a study by Milan's Bocconi university last year that said criminal activity was responsible for about 10.9 percent.